-The electron that is removed is then called a photoelectron.
-The incident photon is completely absorbed in the process.
-Hence it forms one of the reasons for attenuation of X-ray beam as it passes through the matter.
+The electron that is removed is then called a photoelectron and the incident photon is completely absorbed in the process.
+Hence, the photoelectric effect contributes to the attenuation of the x-ray beam as it passes through matter.

-Therefore, if Z doubles, PEA will increase by a factor of 8 (because 2³ is 8) and if E doubles, PEA will reduce by 8.
-As small changes in Z can have quite profound changes in PEA this has practical implications in the field of radiation protection and is why materials with a high Z such as lead (Z = 82) are useful shielding materials.
-Conversely, the dependence of PEA on Z and E means that it only dominates up to approximately 30 keV when human tissues (Z = 7.4) are irradiated, above which the Compton effect dominates.
+Therefore if Z doubles, photoelectric absorption will increase by a factor of 8 (2³ = 8), and if E doubles photoelectric absorption will reduce by a factor of 8.
+Small changes in Z and E can therefore significantly affect photoelectric absorption.
+This has practical implications in the field of radiation protection and is the reason why materials with a high Z such as lead (Z = 82) are useful shielding materials.
+Photoelectric absorption is also utilized in mammography and when using contrast agents to improve image contrast.
+The dependence of photoelectric absorption on Z and E means that it is the major contributor to beam attenuation up to approximately 30 keV when human tissues (Z = 7.4) are irradiated.
+At beam energies above this, the Compton effect predominates.

 Related Radiopaedia articles